-Signing your first lease is exciting!
-We love it when we get to help first-time renters find their dream apartment because it really is a special time.
-It’s also a busy time filled with a lot of information, so we thought we’d go ahead and outline everything a renter needs to know before signing their first lease.
+Signing your first lease is equal parts exciting and nerve-wracking.
+We love it when we get to help first-time renters find their dream apartments because while it’s a super special time, it can also be overwhelming with tons of information, jargon, and big decisions coming at you from every direction.
+To mitigate some of the guesswork for our clients, we went ahead and outlined everything a renter needs to know before signing their first lease!
 If this is you, or will be you in the coming months, bookmark this baby because it covers it all.
 We also bolded some of the main ideas for all our “skimmers” out there.

-One quick note before we get started — make sure you have an organization system where everything’s in one place prior to starting your apartment journey.
+One quick note before we get started — make sure you have an organization system where everything can live in one place prior to starting your apartment journey.
 Having a folder or designated virtual storage place comes in handy when you need to reference anything pertaining to your apartment, renter’s insurance, or lease.

 A lease is a legally binding contract.
 Signing an apartment lease makes you legally responsible for everything covered within that lease, so the first thing you should plan to do is to read every word.
-It’s lengthy, but it goes over everything from when the rent should be paid and late fees to expectations of the tenant, to what can and cannot be altered in the unit.
+It’s lengthy, but the fine print goes over important stuff you don’t want to overlook.
+Make sure you know all of the expectations — things like when and where the rent should be paid, late fees, and what can and cannot be altered in the unit.
 This goes for renting with a roomie, as well — all tenant signatures on the lease are equally subject to any legal ramifications if the contract isn’t fully upheld.
 Leasing agents at the property you’re leasing with can help answer any questions you might have about your agreement.
 Take time to ask them any questions you might have about the language used in the lease or their processes!

 Pro tip: bring a highlighter and sticky notes when you go over your lease agreement so you can outline things you’re concerned about, don’t understand, or want to gain clarity around.

 If you don’t make three times the monthly rent, don’t worry!
-That doesn’t mean you’re automatically declined, it just means the property might reach back out with a few options that can help you get approved for the unit.
+That doesn’t mean you’re automatically denied, it just means the property might reach back out with a few options that can help you get approved for the unit.
 They could require a higher initial deposit, request more banking information, or suggest leveraging a co-signer on your lease.
-If this is your first-ever lease agreement, these things are very normal and if you’re using a free apartment locator they will serve as a great resource should you have any questions about what those things should entail!
+If this is your first-ever lease agreement, these things are very normal — and if you’re working with an Apartment Locator, they will serve as a great resource should you have any questions about what those things should entail!

 Something that’s extremely important to remember, especially if you’re renting with a roommate, is that lease co-signers hold just as much legal responsibility as the lease tenants!
 So, if your roommate has a pet that tears up the apartment and the co-signer is someone you know, if your roommate doesn’t take full responsibility for what comes of that, it will fall on you and the co-signer whether it was your pet or not.